Know the Internal Revenue Service (IRS) won’t contact you by email, text, or social media. If the IRS needs information, it will contact you by mail.

 3: When is my tax return due?

-Please note that the filing deadline to submit 2016 tax returns is Monday, April 18, 2017, rather than the traditional April 15 date.
-Please see here for further information.
+Please note that the filing deadline to submit 2018 tax returns is Monday, April 15, 2019 for most taxpayers.
+If you currently live in Maine, Massachusetts or the District of Columbia, the deadline is April 17.
+Click here for further information.

 4: What is GLACIER Tax Prep?